moneyadviceservice/rad/README.md

 Then navigate to [http://localhost:5000/](http://localhost:5000/) to access the application locally.

-Sidekiq is used for processing any background jobs.
+Sidekiq is used for processing any background jobs (such as the FCA import).
 You can see the `sidekiq` dashboard at [http://localhost:5000/sidekiq](http://localhost:5000/sidekiq).

 ## Running the Tests